Salmon, Cedar, Canoe: Stewards of the Ecosystem

-During these field studies, students have the option of choosing four of the six stations available to them.
-The six stations, Salmon: Smell Your Way Home Game, Cedar: Tree of Life, Canoe: Nisqually Tribal Stories, Salmon Dissection, Streambugs, & Service Learning Project, give students an opportunity to explore the significance of the land, plants, animals, and culture of the Nisqually People.
+During these field studies, students have the option of choosing four of the eight stations available to them.
+The eight stations, Salmon: Smell Your Way Home Game, Cedar: Tree of Life, Canoe: Nisqually Tribal Stories, Native Plant Scavenger Hunt, Sit Spot, Salmon Dissection, Streambugs, & Service Learning Project, give students an opportunity to explore the significance of the land, plants, animals, and culture of the Nisqually Indian Tribe.
 Here is some more information on each of the stations:

 Salmon: Smell Your Way Home Game